This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 | We accelerate the key issue sustainability in research and teaching.
 New chairs, new teaching programmes and events organised by the sustainability management are just some aspects (SDG 4).

 Who is working with sustainability at Zeppelin University?
-Our Sustainability Management is the focal point within and outside of ZU, and is reporting to the President and CEO.
+Our Sustainability Management is the focal point within and outside of ZU, and is reporting to the CEO.
 The sustainability management is in charge of operational sustainability projects and all relevant data.
 And then we report on it.
-Right here on this website (and no longer on paper).
+Right here on this website.

 Sustainability also plays a role in research and teaching, e.g.